Thanthou/mobiledetailhub/current-goals.md

     • PWA manifest exists but no automatic installation
     • Users need to manually "Add to Home Screen"
-    • We have the AddToHomeScreen component but it's manual ❌ First-login to dashboard
+    • We have the AddToHomeScreen component but it's manual ✅ First-login to dashboard
+    • Success page now has "Go to Dashboard" button
+    • Automatically logs user in with temp password
-    • No automatic redirect to dashboard after login
+    • Redirects to /{slug}/dashboard after successful login
-    • Dashboard routes exist but no post-login flow

 **Acceptance:** I can paste a business’s info, pay, and get a live site + dashboard.